coders-school/templates/module1/03-template-classes.md

 ## Examples

 Template classes are as well used to avoid code duplication, as to create so-called meta-programs within them.
-Here is an example of a simple template class and it's usage:
+Here is an example of a simple template class and its usage:

 ```c++
 #include <iostream>